RAD: Responsible Appliance Disposal

 Not a resident of one of the states above?

-If you are still interested in recyling your refrigerator and do not live in one of the 13 states listed above or the District of Columbia, visit the EPA's web site to learn how to safely recycle your appliance.
+If you are still interested in recycling your refrigerator and do not live in one of the states listed above or the District of Columbia, visit the EPA's web site to learn how to safely recycle your appliance.

 How RAD works

-The used refrigerator is picked up and sent to a dedicated ARCA (Appliance Recycling Centers of America) recycling center.
+The used refrigerator is picked up and sent to a dedicated recycling center.

 Refrigerants, regulated and recyclable materials and substances are removed, reducing approximately 85% of the weight of typical refrigerator waste going to a landfill.